cnichte/basic-electron-typescript-react-starter/README.md

 * Explore the [Electron Inter-Process Communication](https://www.electronjs.org/de/docs/latest/tutorial/ipc) (IPC), especialy the [Message ports](https://www.electronjs.org/de/docs/latest/tutorial/message-ports).
 * Execute CRUD-Operations via the IPC-Protocol.
 * Take the tour with Andt-Design.
-* Provide a complete basic framework for real-life use cases.
+* Provide a sort of basic framework for real-life use cases.
 * Make the whole process easy as possible to understand and follow.

 it bundles latest